Career Events and Corresponding Pay Adjustments

 A lateral transfer occurs when an employee moves to a similar position within the same career stage and with the same market reference range.
 Normally, no increase is given for a lateral transfer when the pay ranges of the old and new positions are approximately equivalent.

 Most changes in positions within a career stage do not constitute reasons for salary changes.
 However, there may be circumstances that warrant salary adjustments based on the staff member's skill, experience and capabilities.
-HR should be contacted to discuss whether or not an increase would be warranted in this circumstance.
+The executive director of budgets and compensation should be contacted to discuss whether or not an increase would be warranted in this circumstance.

 A promotion occurs when an employee moves to a job with greater responsibilities with a higher market reference range or in a different career stage.
 A promotion may occur as a result of the following:

 - The employee applying for and being selected for a position through the recruitment and selection process.